PEACE method of interrogation: Effectiveness

 How well the PEACE method works appears to depend primarily on how well trained the interviewers are.
 In a study published in the British Psychological Society related to benefit fraud, 63% of (non-police) interviewers who displayed an acceptable level of competence in their interviewing ability obtained comprehensive accounts or full confessions from subjects.
 Even when subjects denied any offending, these interviewers still obtained a comprehensive account of what happened.
 This reaffirmed the importance of eliciting and fully testing the suspects’ accounts of events.
 In the same study, 92% of interviewers who did not display competence in their interviewing technique failed to obtain a comprehensive account of events or a confession from their subjects.

 However, skill and training are not the only factors at play.
 Half the suspects in this study confessed even though the interviewers' skills were considered less than satisfactory.
 This suggests that "some suspects enter the interview room having decided to confess and will carry out this decision irrespective of the investigator’s performance".

 In addition to investigations into benefit fraud, several studies have noted that training the police in the PEACE model has also produced beneficial results.

 International adoption

 As of November 2017, the PEACE method has been adopted by police forces in Australia, New Zealand, Norway, and parts of Canada.
-Vietnam and Indonesia were also considering using this approach.
+Vietnam and Indonesia are also considering using this approach.